gmills82/mazeGenerator/README.md

 Maze generation code, inspired by working through [Mazes for Programmers](https://pragprog.com/book/jbmaze/mazes-for-programmers).
-Because the book is coded in Ruby I thought it would be a fun learning exercise to code it in Java.
+Because the book is coded in Ruby I thought it would be a fun learning exercise to port its code to Java.

-Eventually I would like to use this library to generate mazes inside of Minecraft worlds via a Java plugin.
+I use this library to generate mazes inside of Minecraft worlds via a [Spigot plugin](https://github.com/gmills82/hedgeMaze).
+I've also included an image renderer that will create printable images of the mazes.

 Except where otherwise noted, all algorithms produce "perfect" mazes.
 Perfect mazes have exactly one path between any two cells in the maze.
 This also means